SymTFTs for Continuous non-Abelian Symmetries

 Our proposal is realized explicitly in the context of geometric engineering as well as in holography, that serve as examples.
 We stress that the structure which is responsible for capturing the symmetry is the LHS of the diagram in Equation \eqref{eq:freedsandwitch}, namely the data (2) and (3) in the SymTFT construction, that are completely independent from the choices of $\mathbf{T}$ as well as $\widehat{\mathbf{T}}$:

 Here we exploit the extra features (such as superconformal invariance) as a strategy for obtaining an explicit expression for $\mathbf{S}$.
-By the above argument, these extras are not strictly necessary, and indeed our construction holds for non-supersymmetric theories as well \footnote{Similar to the Abelian case discussed in \cite{Brennan:2024fgj,Antinucci:2024zjp}, our analysis applies to \textit{flat} backgrounds of the continuous symmetry.
+By the above argument, these extras are not strictly necessary, and indeed our construction holds for non-supersymmetric theories as well.\footnote{Similar to the Abelian case discussed in \cite{Brennan:2024fgj,Antinucci:2024zjp}, our analysis applies to \textit{flat} backgrounds of the continuous symmetry.
 These backgrounds are captured by the boundary conditions of our bulk TFT.
-We reserve a better treatment including more general backgrounds for future work.}.
+We reserve a better treatment including more general backgrounds for future work.}

 This note is organized as follows.
-In Section \ref{sec:duality} we derive the duality between the Horowitz non-Abelian BF theory \cite{Horowitz:1989ng} and free Yang-Mills theory.
-In Section \ref{sec:evidence} we discuss the evidence for our proposal.
-Our main classes of examples are SCFTs realized via geometric engineering in M-theory, discussed in \S.\ref{sec:geomengo}, as well as holographic SCFTs, discussed in \S.\ref{sec:holography}.
+In Section \ref{sec:duality} we discuss the relation between the Horowitz non-Abelian BF theory \cite{Horowitz:1989ng} and the flat sector of Yang-Mills theory in the limit of zero coupling.
+In Section \ref{sec:evidence} we present evidence for our proposal.
+Our main classes of examples are SCFTs realized via geometric engineering in M-theory, discussed in \S~\ref{sec:geomengo}, as well as holographic SCFTs, discussed in \S~\ref{sec:holography}.
 In particular, our argument applies uniformly to all holographic SCFTs of $d\geq 4$, as expected since $d+1=4$ is a critical dimension for gravitational theories in AdS.
-Our analysis of free Yang-Mills as a SymTFT for continuous non-Abelian symmetries is complemented by a first series of applications discussed in Section \ref{sec:topop}, where we discuss how to recover the representation theory of non-Abelian Lie groups from the bulk-boundary perspective \footnote{We find it sacrilegious to form sandwiches out of quiches and therefore we refrain from using the terminology introduced in \cite{Freed:2022qnc} in this note.}.
+Our analysis of free Yang-Mills as a SymTFT for continuous non-Abelian symmetries is complemented by a first series of applications discussed in Section \ref{sec:topop}, where we discuss how to recover the representation theory of non-Abelian Lie groups from the bulk-boundary perspective.
 We present some conclusions and directions of further study in Section \ref{sec:conclusions}.

-\textbf{Note Added.} We were informed by Fabio Apruzzi of an upcoming work \cite{ApruzziBedogna} that has some overlap with the results in our note.
+\textbf{Note Added.} We were informed by Fabio Apruzzi of an upcoming work \cite{Apruzzi:2024htg} that has some overlap with the results in our note.